Program

 Giving Back to Indigenous Communities

-The IRI Program’s purpose is to encourage investment into Indigenous communities by large donors.
-The money donated will be distributed evenly among the 20 organizations showcased in the IRI webpage, discounting an administrative fee of 7.5% by the Chacruna Institute, and a report on the money raised will be issued by April 2022.
-The IRI Program is one unified pathway to support all the grassroots organizations involved—however, in order to keep the resource open and allow for unmediated support, private donors still have the option of donating directly to an initiative of their choice by using the IRI resource page to immediately connect with any of the projects.
+The IRI Program’s purpose is to encourage investment into Indigenous communities.
+The money donated will be distributed evenly among the grantee organizations showcased in the IRI webpage, discounting an administrative fee of 7.5% by the Chacruna Institute, and a report on the money raised is issued at the end of each calendar year.
+The IRI Program is one unified pathway to support all the grassroots organizations involved—however, in order to keep the resource open and allow for unmediated support, everyone still has the option of donating directly to an initiative of their choice by using the IRI resource page to immediately connect with any of the projects.

 It is vital that members of the psychedelic community help support Indigenous groups and the traditional ecological knowledge they practice.
 Many organizations and individuals have a genuine desire to help, but struggle to find ways of connecting directly with local communities.
 Sometimes, the only option is donating to massive non-governmental organizations (NGOs) based in Western countries.
 Many who care about the environment and its interdependency with Indigenous lives are aware that money given to large NGOs often fails to reach the people on the ground due to the large infrastructural costs needed to run these organizations.
 Yet, small grassroots groups doing the most impactful work often labor to connect with people wanting to offer direct support through donations.
 For this reason, Chacruna has created the Indigenous Reciprocity Initiative of the Americas.